Master of Education with a Major in Reading Instruction

 For more information, please see the Academic Catalog.

-- Understanding literacy theory and research and how they impact assessment and instruction for effective reading and writing best practices across all content areas.
+- Understanding literacy theory and research and how they influence assessment and instruction for effective reading and writing best practices across content areas.

-- Leading inquisitive learning through technology and culturally responsible thinking to motivate all students.
+- Leading inquisitive learning through technology and culturally responsive instruction to motivate all learners.

-- Engaging students in developing critical stances through collaborative interactions during reading, writing, speaking, listening, and viewing for life-long learning.
+- Engaging learners in developing critical stances through collaborative interactions during reading, writing, speaking, listening, and viewing for life-long learning.

-The program meets the Standards for Reading Professionals as developed by the International Reading Association.
-While not a requirement to graduate, passing the appropriate GACE exams qualifies on to have Reading Specialist added to the teaching certificate.
+While not a requirement to graduate, passing the appropriate GACE assessment qualifies candidates to have the Literacy Specialist field added to the teaching certificate

 For more information: